knative/docs/docs/serving/samples/cloudevents/cloudevents-vertx/README.md

 # Vert.x + CloudEvents + Knative

 A simple web app written in Java using Vert.x that can receive CloudEvents.
+It supports running in two modes:

+1. The default mode has the app reply to your input events with the output event, which is simplest for demonstrating things working in isolation, but is also the model for working for the Knative Eventing `Broker` concept.
+ The input event is modified assigning a new source and type attribute.

+2. `K_SINK` mode has the app send events to the destination encoded in `$K_SINK`, which is useful to demonstrate how folks can synthesize events to send to a Service or Broker when not initiated by a Broker invocation (e.g. implementing an event source).
+ The input event is modified assigning a new source and type attribute.

+The application will use `$K_SINK`-mode whenever the environment variable is specified.

 Follow the steps below to create the sample code and then deploy the app to your cluster.
 You can also download a working copy of the sample, by running the